Will you design the machines of the future?

 -

 In this module you will make a full stress and deformation analysis of a complicated (“real world”) design problem, by an iterative combination of theoretical calculations, FEM/analysis and practical testing.
-You will use design software such as SolidWorks Cad and SolidWorks Simulation Add-lns.
+You will use design software such as SolidWorks Add-lns.

 -

 Learn about a range of design tools in this practical training.
 After an introduction, you get to choose which of the design tools you would like to specialize in.
-You should choose at least two tools, but you may choose more if you want.
+You will have to follow one required tool and should choose two additional tools.

-- Solid Works Motion/PDM: Motion is an extensive Multibody package which , among others, is used during the development or design of cars and rollercoasters.
-The practical lectures about Product Data Management are provided in cooperation with the company VMI.
-You acquire knowledge about important matters and recent developments in this area (specifically of interest for mechanical engineers).
+- Solid Works Motion: Motion is an extensive Multibody package which , among others, is used during the development or design of cars and rollercoasters.

 - Non-Linear FEM: during these practical lectures you not only learn to deal with distortions and non-linear material behaviour but with the limitations of conventional calculations as well.